MidiyaZhu/MePO/README.md

-# PattoPO
+# MePO
-In this work, we introduce **PattoPO**, a lightweight, locally deployable prompt optimization model trained under a pattern-guided preference framework.
+In this work, we introduce **MePO**, a lightweight, locally deployable prompt optimization model trained under a pattern-guided preference framework.

-the data and model will be released in huggingface soon.
+The dataset can be found in [zixiaozhu/MePO](https://huggingface.co/datasets/zixiaozhu/MePO/tree/main) and model will be released in huggingface soon.